Uniform CPA Exam

 The starting date of the 6 months is the day you pay your Payment Coupon.

-How is the 18-month time frame for passing all four sections of the CPA Exam calculated?
+How is the 30-month time frame for passing all four sections of the CPA Exam calculated?

-The starting date of the 18 months is the day you sit for your first passed exam.
-The starting date is not calculated by the date of the score release.
-The 18-month deadline is shown as an expiration date on the score report of all passed exams and in your online account.
+The starting date of the 30 months is the date of the score release associated with your first passed exam.
+The starting date is not calculated by the date you sit for the exam.
+The 30-month deadline is shown as an expiration date in your online account.

 I paid for an exam but didn’t sit.
 Can I recover those fees?